Skip to main contentSkip to search

 Direct answer

-Lovaas/Discrete Trial Training (DTT) is structured, table-based, and adult-directed — best for teaching specific discrete skills.
-PRT (Pivotal Response Training) is naturalistic, child-led, and play-based — targets motivation and self-management with better skill generalization.
-Both are ABA.
-Both have strong evidence.
-Both are OAP-fundable.
-Modern Ontario ABA programs typically blend both.
+Lovaas/Discrete Trial Training (DTT) is structured, table-based, and adult-directed.
+It can help teach specific skills.
+PRT (Pivotal Response Training) is naturalistic, child-led, and play-based.
+It targets motivation and self-management.
+Both are ABA-based approaches and may be funded when part of an approved ABA plan.
+Modern Ontario ABA programs often blend both.

 Structured, table-based